 I am thinking about membership.
 What should I do?

 Typically, a class will include people from a broad spectrum of faith experiences and traditions.
 Often one or two in the class will have not yet been baptized.
 Others, though baptized as infants, have never made a public profession of faith.
 Still others grew up in a Christian church, drifted away from participation in a church community, but have decided to renew their Christian commitments and are looking for help in doing that.
 Frequently, classes will include people from Roman Catholic or Orthodox backgrounds who, because of personal circumstances, are looking for a new church home that is similar in worship style but more reformed and open in theology and practice.
 We also have lifelong active church members, whether Presbyterian or other Protestant traditions, who come wanting to transfer their membership to MAPC.
-MAPC is made up of a diversity of Christians.
+Madison Avenue Presbyterian Church is made up of a diversity of Christians.
 All are welcome!

 If I am ready to join MAPC what do I do?

-Contact the Rev. Andy Smothers and register for a seminar.
+Contact Rev. Rebecca Heilman and register for a class.
 At the end of the seminar, an invitation to join the church will be extended.
 We will help you determine which of the various means of joining is appropriate for you.
 If you have not been baptized, we will schedule a date for your baptism and include additional time for you to talk with one of the pastors for baptismal preparation.
 You will then be ready to be received into church membership upon your first public profession of faith and baptism.
 If you are baptized but never confirmed, we will welcome you upon your first pubic profession of faith.
 If you have been baptized and confirmed but have not been active in a congregation for some time, we will receive you into membership by your reaffirmation of faith.
 If you have been an active member in another church, we will receive you by transfer of membership from another congregation.
 In this instance, we will write the appropriate letters necessary to complete that transfer.
 In preparation for being formally received into membership, we will invite you to meet with members of the church’s governing body (the Session) on a Sunday morning prior to being welcomed into membership during one of the morning worship services.

 I was baptized in another church; do I need to be baptized again?